petejos80/js-concepts/README.md

 second();
 ```

-Notice how Javascript didn't wait for a response from from 'first' before moving on to execute 'second'.
+Notice how Javascript didn't wait for a response from the 'first' function before moving on to execute 'second'.
 For this reason, our console logged the following output.

 ```
 // 2